Newborns may become infected at birth or after birth.

 If women have an active herpes infection at the time of delivery, cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery of a baby by incision through a woman’s abdomen and uterus.
 In the United States, up to 30% of deliveries are cesarean.
 Doctors use a cesarean delivery... read more (C-section) may be done to decrease the risk of transmitting the infection to the newborn.
-Also, fetal scalp monitors would not be used during labor on a newborn whose mother may have active genital herpes because the monitors stick into the scalp and could spread the infection.
+Also, fetal scalp monitors would not be used during labor on a newborn whose mother may have active genital herpes because the monitors stick into the scalp and create a break in the skin that could spread the infection.
 Newborns who are born to women who have an active herpes infection should be tested for herpes simplex virus infection.

 Treatment of HSV Infection in Newborns

 Newborns who have a widespread infection are given the antiviral medication acyclovir by vein (intravenously) for 3 weeks and then by mouth for 6 months.
 Newborns who have a localized infection are given acyclovir intravenously for 2 weeks.
 This medication does not cure the infection but helps keep it from spreading and limits the symptoms.

 Eye infections are treated with trifluridine, iododeoxyuridine, or vidarabine drops as well.